 Instructional Accommodations: Making the Learning Environment Accessible to Students with Visual Disabilities

 Betty Hurst, a first-grade teacher in Nashville, Tennessee, had a student with a visual disability in her class several years ago.
-Listen as she describes her own experience teaching this student (time: 0:56).
+Listen as she describes her own experience teaching this student.

 Revisiting Initial Thoughts